Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

 \subsection{Morphisms between the $\obj{x}{}$'s, $\obj{y}{}$'s and $\obj{w_r}{}$'s}

-As before, we leverage a result of Buchweitz \cite[Section 1.3, Remark (a)]{Buchweitz} which claims the following: given $L$-graded $R$-modules $M$ and $M'$ with corresponding stabilisations $K$ and $K'$, we have
+As in \cite{HabermannSmith}, we leverage a result of Buchweitz \cite[Section 1.3, Remark (a)]{Buchweitz} which establishes the following: given $L$-graded $R$-modules $M$ and $M'$ with corresponding stabilisations $K$ and $K'$, we have

 The $\Hom$ on the right-hand side is taken component-wise on the complex $K \otimes_S R$.
-Note that this requires that the ring be Gorenstein, as proven in \cite[Proposition 2.23]{Kravets}, where we also refer to for proof of the statement.
+We refer to \cite[Proposition 2.23]{Kravets} for a proof of the statement.
+Note that Buchweitz's original remark is missing a Gorenstein assumption, and, as demonstrated in \cite[Remark 2.24]{Kravets}, does not hold without it.

 \begin{rmk} Strictly speaking, Buchweitz's result only applies for $\bullet\gg0$; however, since $[2]\simeq (\vec{c})$ in $\mathrm{HMF}(\C^2, \Gamma, \w)$, we can always achieve that the degree is high enough for the theorem to apply, and this does not affect the result of the calculation. \end{rmk} For calculations regarding the modules $\obj{x}{}$, $\obj{y}{}$ and $\obj{w_r}{}$, the arguments carry over almost verbatim from the maximally graded case \cite[Sections 2.3 and 2.4]{HabermannSmith}, and we have: